livegnik/2way-poc-design/03-data/01-sqlite-layout.md

 * Defining sequencing and sync state persistence structures.
 * Defining startup, migration, shutdown, and crash recovery expectations for persistence.
 * Defining indexing posture requirements without embedding index definitions.
-* Defining failure and fail closed behavior for persistence operations.
+* Defining failure and fail-closed behavior for persistence operations.

 This specification does not cover the following: